 Quarry passes oaks and buckeyes as it drops through grassland.
 At

-about 3.57 miles, after crossing through a gate, Old Quarry Trail ends
+3.6 miles, after crossing through a gate, Old Quarry Trail ends

 at a junction with San Carlos Fire Road (unidentified on the signpost).
 Turn

-deteriorate as the sights and sounds of urban life filter uphill from
+Sights and sounds of urban life filter uphill from

 Novato.
 San Carlos Fire Road meets up with Salt Lick Fire Road at